Higher Certificate in Computing CW046

 What will I be able to do when I finish the course?

 Information and Communication Technology (ICT) is a key growth sector for Ireland and the availability of highly skilled IT Professionals has attracted many high profile organisations to invest in Ireland.
-This programme provides graduates with a range of immediate employment opportunities in the IT sector in roles such as programming, web development, software/hardware support, testing, IT administration, IT training and software support sales representatives.
+This course provides graduates with a range of immediate employment opportunities in the IT sector.
+Graduates have proceed to a range of intermediate employment positions including systems administration, web development, technical support, network engineer, technical sales management roles.

 What are the minimum entry requirements?

 - 5 O6/H7

 - English or Irish O6/H7

 Design Thinking for Digital Technology